Chapter 36 BWV 82 Ich habe genug

 For the Purification.

 One approaches a cantata such as this with a degree of trepidation.
 It is, arguably, one of the three or four best known of the ecclesiastical cantatas, often performed and written about.
-Indeed, the archives show it to be the most frequently recorded of all the Bach cantatas over a period of more than sixty years (see the link to Aryeh Oron's Bach cantata website at the bottom of this page).
+Indeed, the archives show it to be the most frequently recorded of all the Bach cantatas over a period of more than sixty years (see the link to Aryeh Oron's Bach cantata website, listing the recordings, at the bottom of this page).
 Is it possible to bring any new perspective to such a work?

 Indeed, it seems to have been highly regarded by Bach himself and well liked in its own day since he reused it on a number of occasions, certainly in a later arrangement for soprano and possibly also for alto (Dürr p 663).
 Boyd (p 230) gives a succinct outline of what is known of the history of this work.
 But whatever its pedigree and transformations, it is in its version for solo bass presented near the end of the third cycle that it is best known today.